-Each year 40,000 under-5s are admitted to hospital following accidents, and lots of these accidents are preventable.
+Each year thousands of under-5s are admitted to hospital following accidents, and lots of these accidents are preventable.

 Here's how to protect your baby or toddler from some of the commonest accidents that affect young children.

 Food is the most common thing for babies and toddlers to choke on.
 Young children may also put small objects in their mouths that could cause choking.

 - If you give your baby a bottle, always hold the bottle and your baby while they're feeding.